-Join Joel Bradley for an in-depth discussion in this video Starting with a primitive, part of Game Asset Creation: Stylized Wooden Crate.
+Join Joel Bradley for an in-depth discussion in this video Starting with a primitive, part of Creating a Stylized Wooden Crate Game Asset.

 - In this video, we're going to take a look at creating our stylized nails.
 And because we obviously want to maintain this simple aesthetic that we have here, we are going to create the nails with the same exaggerated proportions that we see in the wood elements of the crate.
 In the Geometry section of the Create panel then, let's select the Cylinder primitive option.
 And before leaving the panel, make certain that we put a check in the AutoGrid option.
 Now this is just so that we can easily create our cylinders on the outside of the frame where we need them.